Latent Representation Learning of Multi-scale Thermophysics: Application to Dynamics in Shocked Porous Energetic Material: Results

 Figure \ref{fig:LP_Pv2_comparison_T_prediction} (a) and (b) display the predicted evolution of the temperature field $T$ by our model and PARCv2, respectively, for a test sample in comparison with the ground-truth numerical simulation.
 The columns in the figures show the predicted temperature distribution at different instants of time (noted above the panels); the rows correspond to the above-mentioned four scenarios considered for training of each model.
 The first row shows the ground truth, and the second up to the fifth row illustrate the prediction of each model trained on 10, 5, 3, and 1 meso-scale samples, respectively.
 In terms of capturing the formation and growth of the hotspots, our model's prediction outperforms PARCv2, especially in the last three scenarios with few training samples.
 Our model's predicted temperature values for the hotspots approaches closer to the ground-truth as the number of training samples increases, but it mostly stays below the ground-truth temperatures.
 On the other hand, PARCv2 tends to predict fewer hotspots with overpredicted temperature values.
 The boundary of our model's predicted hotspots is blurrier compared with PARCv2, \textit{i.e.}, it has less sharp gradients relative to the ambient field.
 Also, similar observations hold in comparing the predicted evolution of the pressure field $P$ by our model and PARCv2 as illustrated in Figure \ref{fig:LP_Pv2_comparison_P_prediction} (a) and (b), respectively.
 PARCv2 can better capture the delicate patterns of the shock-waves in the pressure field compared to the present model which can be due to the fact that PARCv2 learns the dynamics in the high-fidelity input space instead of in the VAE-compressed latent space.
+The comparison between the predicted evolution of the temperature $T$ and pressure $P$ fields by our model and PARCv2 in the case of other test samples are presented in Appendix \ref{sec:appendix_pred_test} which confirm similar observations to the above-mentioned test sample.
 We extend the comparison between the two models' performance in terms of quantitative metrics in the following Subsection.